What's Your Apology Language?

 I’m either going to learn how to treat my team members more appropriately, or I’m not going to lead any more committees.
 I want to grow from this experience.

 Please forgive me.
 I was wrong to blame you, and I hope that you will forgive me.

 I can’t believe I blamed you like I did.
 I really am embarrassed about my behavior, and I’m sorry.

 I had just as much to do with the failure of this project as you or anyone else.
 I should have admitted my shortcomings.

-Despite his/her promise to keep your secret, your coworker broke your trust in him/her by telling others in the office.
-He/she should say:
+Despite a promise to keep your secret, your coworker broke your trust in them by telling others in the office.
+They should say:

 I told you I would keep your secret, and I broke my promise and damaged your trust in me.
 I made a terrible mistake.

 Help me know what I should do to restore your trust in me.